technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // follows all the rules of "standard" generics.
 // =============================================================================

 // This is an unconstrained Variadic Generic.
-Because of this reason, types
+Because of this, types inside of
-// inside of `T` will expose the `Any` API.
+// `T` will expose the `Any` API.
 //
 struct Variadic1<variadic T> { }

 // This is a constrained Variadic Generic.
-Because of this reason, types inside
+Because of this, types inside of `T`
-// of `T` will expose the `P1` protocol API.
+// will expose the `P1` protocol API.
 //
 struct Variadic2<variadic T: P1> { }